 The health of our gut is influenced greatly by the health of our microbial population i.e. our bugs.
 Both the diversity of our bugs and their number.
-The greater the diversity and strength in numbers, the healthier we are.
+The greater the diversity and strength in numbers of our bugs, the healthier we are.

-The microbiome is our personal army of feel good microbes (bugs).
-Over time, as we've evolved, our bodies have enjoyed a perfect symbiotic (mutually beneficial) relationship with these bugs.
-When we have a healthy army of bugs, we metabolise food better, detox toxins better, we enjoy stronger immune systems, we sleep better and much more.
+The microbiome is our personal army of microbes (bugs).
+Over time, as we have evolved, our bodies have enjoyed a perfect symbiotic (mutually beneficial) relationship with these bugs.
+When we have a healthy army of good bugs, we metabolise food better, detox toxins better, we enjoy stronger immune system and much more.